 How to buy the best TV

-How to buy the Best Samsung TV
+How to buy the best Samsung TV

 Article 2 of 7

-There are plenty of new features coming to Samsung's QLED and LCD TVs, including ambient mode, invisible connections and a new backlight.
+There are plenty of features coming to Samsung's QLED and LCD TVs, including ambient mode, invisible connections and a new backlight.

-If you've long wished your TV would just blend in seamlessly with your living room then ambient mode is for you.
+If you've long wished your TV would just blend in seamlessly with your living room decor, then ambient mode is for you.

 Alternatively, ambient mode can display news bulletins, the weather or your own photos.

-Ambient mode is present on all 2018 QLED TVs.
+Ambient mode is present on all 2019 QLED TVs.

 Along with ambient mode, invisible connection is Samsung's way of making its TVs as inconspicuous as possible.
-None of the HDMI or USB ports are on the TV itself, instead, one thin clear wire connects the TV to a separate box housing the connections.
+None of the HDMI or USB ports are on the TV itself; instead, one thin transparent wire connects the TV to a separate box housing the connections.
 This means you won't have any unsightly cables descending from your TV and you have greater freedom about where you put your connected devices.

 Full array and edge-LED backlights

 All of Samsung's TVs, even the QLED sets, use LCD displays with lights behind or around them creating the image.
 A full-array backlight means the LEDs sit directly behind the screen.
 Since there are more LEDs in full-array backlights, the TV has more control over which areas of the screen are lit.
 This minimises colour bleeding onto darker areas of the screen.